photo of Annie with Maddy by Coco

 As a young adult, I volunteered to work at multiple horse stables.
 When I was 25 years old I got my first horses, Mystical & Madison (Maddy).
 Six months later I was boarding horses on our farm and giving riding and horsemanship lessons.
 I was into horses for the relationships and connection and so looked for the gentlest way possible to work with them.
 At the time, R+ horse training was pretty much unheard of so I took a particular interest in Natural Horsemanship with influences like Monty Roberts, Pat and Linda Parelli, Carol Coppinger, Sharon Wilsie, and Karen Rohlf.
 I studied and taught Natural Horsemanship for decades, gradually shifting my training over to Positive Reinforcement.

-I worked at a Florida horse rescue for a couple of years helping to prepare horses who were physically rehabilitated for adoption, mentally and emotionally rehabilitating them.
-I took horses with backgrounds of abuse and neglect and helped them learn to trust people, have safe ground manners, and start some under saddle.
+I worked at a Florida horse rescue for a couple of years.
+I helped mentally and emotionally rehabilitate horses who had been physically rehabilitated.
+I took horses with backgrounds of abuse and neglect and helped them learn to trust people, have safe ground manners, and start some under saddle to prepare them for adoption.

 Photo by Kathy Ziegler